openSUSE/basiliQA/basiliQA-engine/image-importer/windows/automated/README.prep.md

 # What is this?

-This directory contains a bunch of code to automate the preparation of a Window install so that it can be used by Slenkins.
+This directory contains a bunch of code to automate the preparation of a Window install so that it can be used by basiliQA.

 It creates the users and sets up a SSH server with key authentification with the basiliQA pub keys already added.